pramitr/megapi/README.md

 ### PM2

-I ❤️ [pm2](https://github.com/Unitech/pm2).
-It's a great module to deploy your nodejs applications.
+[pm2](https://github.com/Unitech/pm2) is a great module to deploy your nodejs applications.
 First let's install it on both your computer and your raspberry pi.

 	$ sudo npm install -g pm2